Introduction to FREEHCP - 23 Sep 17 and 01 Dec 17:-

 Full technical support is offered for free by Email (my address is on the top line) - please put FREEHCP in the "Subject" line (I do have 21 other FREE programs on my website!).
 Just scroll down this page for more detailed help and information on all the features and options in FREEHCP.

-You can just use your existing CAD program, either the excellent free LIBRECAD one, low-cost purchases like TurboCAD or subscription based ones to produce the isometric layout drawing for the project in EXACTLY the same way as you have always done and mark on a few text items adjacent to the pipes.
-Simply give this file name (DXF not any proprietary formats) to FREEHCP, which will instantly display it on the screen and carry out all the hydraulic calculations completely automatically and allow you to see all the data and the flows, pressures, velocity calculations etc. If you need to make some changes to the sizes, lengths, fittings etc. then just go back to the CAD, revise the drawing accordingly, save it and run FREEHCP again as the add, break, copy etc options (as described later), if used, would mean that your original CAD drawing would get out of step with the calculations.
+You can just use your existing CAD program, either the excellent free LIBRECAD one, low-cost purchases like TurboCAD or subscription based ones to produce an isometric layout drawing (not a PLAN!) for the project in EXACTLY the same way as you have always done and mark on a few text items adjacent to the pipes, on the same LAYER.
+Simply give this file name (DXF not any proprietary formats or PDF, BMP, JPG etc) to FREEHCP and then enter some project data and design parameters, along with the chosen pipes/text layer name in Q31.
+The pipes and heads will then be instantly displayed on the screen with all the hydraulic calculations done completely automatically to allow you to see all the data and the flows, pressures, velocity calculations etc. If you need to make some changes to the sizes, lengths, fittings etc. then just go back to the CAD, revise the drawing accordingly, save it and run FREEHCP again as the add, break, copy etc options (as described later), if used, would mean that your original CAD drawing would get out of step with the calculations.

 In both cases, you can view the Water Supply Graph and see all the Results Presentation full size on the screen as well as all the data and the flows, pressures, velocity calculations etc. just by moving your mouse over the pipe of interest or selecting about 30 items to show next to the pipe layout.